thomas-cleary-uwa/cits3200-unipark-booking/README.md

 Install this program to be able to use *pdfkit* to generate reservation signs https://wkhtmltopdf.org/

-If you want to disable pdf generation comment out this section of *bookings/helpers.py*
+If you want to disable pdf generation and confirmaton emails, comment out this section of *bookings/helpers.py*

 ```
 if not no_email: